benplum/ACF-Auto-Blocks/README.md

 ## Converting Flexible Layouts

-Auto Blocks will also assist in converting flexible layouts 'page builders' into block-ready field groups.
+Auto Blocks will also assist in converting flexible layout 'page builders' into block-ready field groups.
 Look for the new 'Convert to Block' action in the layout settings when editing a flexible layout.